nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 ftpPass = 'pass'
 fnames = getFtpFilenames(ftpHost, ftpPort, ftpUname, ftpPass, "folder1/abcd")
 ```
-You can directly use this function and directly use it in your projects with modif as per your requirements
+You can copy this function and directly use it in your projects

 ### References
 * Official ftplib documentation - https://docs.python.org/3/library/ftplib.html